allena29/brewerslabng/Documentation/Voodoo-Python-Access-To-Yang.md

-# Python Access to Yang
+# Python Access to Yang  (TO DEPRECATE)

+see [Latest version of this](Sysrepo.md) which uses libyang/sysrepo together instead of the crux based approach here.

+This was good learning for the new approach.

 See..
 [CRUX Format](Crux-Yang-Representation.md)